-Chapter 22 of the FEIS addresses the equity analysis undertaken pursuant to the Executive Order 12898 on EJ and the above-cited Federal regulations.
-As stated in the Summary section of the FEIS, it was determined that the alignment of the Preferred Alternative in New Jersey would be located predominantly in areas within EJ communities.
-Even considering proposed mitigation measures, Project-related impacts, specifically the adverse effects associated with the construction of the Preferred Alternative primarily related to construction noise, would result in disproportionately high and adverse effects to EJ communities in New Jersey.
-In New York, while adverse construction impacts would occur in EJ communities, similar or greater adverse construction impacts would also occur in areas that are not EJ communities.
-Therefore, in New York, the Preferred Alternative would not result in disproportionately high and adverse effects on EJ communities.
+Chapter 22 of the FEIS1 addresses the equity analysis undertaken pursuant to the abovecited Federal regulations.
+As stated in the Summary section of the FEIS, it was determined that the alignment of the Preferred Alternative in New Jersey would be located predominantly in areas within communities.
+Even considering proposed mitigation measures, Project-related impacts, specifically the adverse effects associated with the construction of the Preferred Alternative primarily related to construction noise, would result in disproportionately high and adverse effects to communities in New Jersey predominantly occupied by minority race, color, or national origin populations.
+In New York, while adverse construction impacts would occur in such communities, similar or greater adverse construction impacts would also occur in areas that are not such communities.
+Therefore, in New York, the Preferred Alternative would not result in disproportionately high and adverse effects on communities based upon race, color, or national origin.

 Alternate alignments were studied; however, it was determined that "[f]or the HTP, there are no practicable alternatives that would avoid or reduce the disproportionately high and adverse effects."
-Further, it was determined that "substantial need exists for the HTP."
+Further, it was determined that "substantial need exists for the HTP."2

-Mitigation measures were identified and will be implemented by GDC in its construction of the project.
+Mitigation measures were identified3 and will be implemented by GDC in its construction of the project.